xanmankey/FishingForPhish/docs/usage.rst

 Installation from source (not recommended unless you want to download the initial research documents)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Alternatively, the library can be installed from source by cloning the github repository using the command
+The library can be cloned either by downloading a zip or cloning the github repository using the command below:

 .. code-block:: console

    $ git clone https://github.com/xanmankey/FishingForPhish.git

+TODO: From there, I'm actually not sure how to install it from source using setup.cfg and pyproject.toml, or what the best way to allow for installation from source is

 Errors (at least that I'm aware of)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^